 This oldest stone bridge over the Vltava river in Prague was founded by Emperor Charles IV. in 1357, and the construction lasted nearly 50 years.
 The bridge connects Malá Strana (Lesser Town) and Staré Město (Old Town) and is decorated with thirty sculptures mostly from the Baroque period.
-Among their authors are renowned sculptors Matyas Bernard Braun or Maxmilian Brokoff.
-Charles Bridge is the part of the so-called Royal Route.
+Among their authors are renowned sculptors Matyas Bernard Braun or Maximilian Brokoff.
+Charles Bridge is part of the so-called Royal Route.
 Take a walk from Kinsky Garden Hotel through Kampa, you will get to Charles Bridge in about 17 minutes.

-1918, it has been the seat of the President of the Czech Republic.
+Prague Castle stands on a place that has been the seat of princes and kings since the 9 century.
+Today it is one of the largest castle complexes in the world.
+Since 1918, it has been the seat of the President of the Czech Republic.
 The dominant of the Prague Castle is created by the castle buildings and towers of St. Vitus Cathedral, where Czech coronation jewels are stored.
 From Kinsky Garden Hotel, you can either walk or take a tram (4 stops) to Malostranské náměstí and then climb over Nerudova Street to the Prague Castle, which takes about 25 minutes.
 You can also choose a slower route with a smaller elevation (approx. 30 minutes) through Kampa, Klárov and the Old Castle Stairs (Staré zámecké schody).

 National Theatre is one of the most important historical buildings in Prague.
 It was first opened in 1881, but the same year, a devastating fire hit the building.
-The theatre was restored thanks to a nationwide collection and its reopening took place in 1883.
-National Theater offers drama, opera and ballet performances.
+The theatre was restored thanks to a nationwide donating and its reopening took place in 1883.
+National Theater offers drama, opera, and ballet performances.
 Take a pleasant walk from the hotel across the Legion Bridge (Most Legií) over the Vltava River, you will reach the so-called Golden Chapel in 15 minutes.

 Church of Our Lady Victorious

 Hundreds of thousands of believers from all over the world visit the Church of Our Lady Victorious and St. Anthony of Padua in Malá Strana to see the statue of the Infant Jesus of Prague (Pražské Jezulátko).
 During his apostolic journey in 2009, Pope Benedict XVI also visited it.
 The church is an important monument of the early Baroque.
 It is adjacent to the Carmelite Monastery, located at the bottom of the Seminary Garden (Seminářská zahrada).
 Kinsky Garden Hotel is only a 12-minute walk from the church.

 Old Town Square

 One of the most important Art Nouveau buildings in Prague, the Municipal House (Obecní dům), can be admired at Náměstí Republiky.
 Alfons Mucha also contributed to the interior decoration.
-The Municipal House is an example of a beautiful two- styled relationship since it stands next to the gothic Prašná brána.
+The Municipal House is an example of a beautiful two-style composition since it stands next to the gothic Prašná brána.
 In addition to several concert halls with excellent acoustics, there is a popular French restaurant in the Municipal House.
 From Staroměstské náměstí take Celetná Street and walk to the Municipal House, it will take no more than 8 minutes.

 Václavské náměstí is nearly 700-meter long and 60-meter wide boulevard.
 It is the business center of Prague and also a traditional place for demonstrations and celebrations.
 The upper part of the square is dominated by the National Museum and the statue of St. Wenceslas (svatý Václav), the patron saint of the Czech state.
 The lower part, called Můstek, forms the border between New and Old Town.
 From the Kinsky Garden, head to the Vltava River, cross the Legion Bridge and continue along the National Theater through Národní třída to Wenceslas Square.
-You will walk less than 25 minutes.
+You have to walk for less than 25 minutes.